Code of Personal Status in Tunisia: Pursuit of reforms

 On August 10, 1956, Prime Minister Bourguiba devoted an entire speech to the Code which was to be promulgated three days later.
 He described to as a radical reform which would make marriage a "state matter, an act that must be supervised by public law and society in its entirety."
 Drafted by fifteen jurists, the majority Arabic speakers, under the supervision of the Justice Minister, Ahmad Mestiri, the Code was voted in the wake of independence and even before the drafting of the constitution.
 Assembled in twelve books, it gave to women a unique status in the Arab-Muslim world.
-Proclaimed on March 20, 1956, then promulgated on August 13 of the same year (Muharram 6, 1376) by Lamin Bey's beylical decree, the Code came into force on January 1, 1957.
+Proclaimed on March 20, 1956, then promulgated on August 13 of the same year (Muharram 6, 1376) by Lamine Bey's beylical decree, the Code came into force on January 1, 1957.
 This act registered a series of reforms touching other aspects of the impact of religion on society.
 Thus, on May 31, public charitable foundations (waqfs) were suppressed, as private ones would be on July 1, 1957.
 On August 3, secular courts replaced religious courts as the high court for the application of Islamic law, while the law of September 27, 1957 closed the rabbinical court of Tunis.
 Their members were integrated into the body of common law magistrates.

 On January 10, 1957, the wearing of the veil at school was forbidden.
 According to the decrees of March 29, 1956 and October 1, 1958, Zitouna University was closed as were the other madrasahs, the official goal being "to progressively suppress all previous types of teaching, unadapted, hybrid or outdated." (speech delivered by Bourguiba at Tunis on October 15, 1959).
 However, more than this modernization concern, there existed as well the need to destabilize an importance source of political opposition based on religion.